 The vegetarian Stir-fried red rice with Thai flavors is yet another simple recipe with red rice you’ll love.

 What you will need for the stir-fried chicken

 Chicken breast, red rice, dried or canned red beans, purple cabbage, carrot, scallion, red chili, soy sauce, sesame oil, roasted and chopped peanuts are all you need to create the awesome stir-fried chicken.
 The red beans I have used are smaller than the better-known kidney beans and take lesser time to cook.
 They can be replaced with kidney beans if you have the luxury of time, or just use the canned version.

 If purple cabbage is unavailable, you can use regular cabbage but again, visually it won’t have as much of an impact.
-Also, the purple one has a nice crunch to it, so it’s worth hunting for it.
+Also, the purple one has a nice crunch to it and added health benefits too, so it’s worth hunting for it.
 Also, if you can get hold of purple carrots, nothing like it.
 More purple, more goodness!

 How to cook stir-fried chicken with red rice

 The stir-frying technique requires you to keep all the ingredients ready before lighting the stovetop.
 No scrambling around the kitchen with the stove on (that’s me, most of the time).
 This stir-fried chicken recipe made me realize the benefits of being well organized!

 Cook the red rice and red beans separately as per package instructions.
 If you’re using dried red beans, you can find instructions on cooking red beans here.

 Heat the sesame oil in a wok or a deep pan on medium-high flame and add the white part of the scallion, chili pepper and chopped chicken pieces one-by-one in the same order and stir-fry until all the chicken pieces turn white.